On November 1, I awoke with sudden, excruciating pain in my lower abdomen. The kind of pain that unleashes a primal scream.

 It also feels like I have to urinate every two seconds, but can’t.
 My mind races to what could have caused it.
 I drank tap water for the only time the day prior.
 I also went to my sister’s Halloween party and ate things I don’t normally eat.

 Almonds.
-Do I eat too many?
+Did I eat too many?
 I workout every day.
 Did I overdo it?

 OR is it the lengthy conversation I had with someone the night before about my disappointment at what a girl in her twenties had said at work.
 She said she didn’t believe in love.
 I fell asleep thinking how sad it is that anyone in the world would believe that.
 Was this psychosomatic?
 Did I bring it on myself with my thoughts?